FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

     <div class="nav-arrow right" id="next3">→</div>
 </div>

-??? task "Task: Create an ELN entry for a sample"
+??? task "Create an ELN entry for a sample"

     Create an ELN entry in NOMAD for P3HT solution in chloroform.
     Reference the sample to its components (P3HT powder and chloroform).